everpress-co/mailster/readme.txt

 * fixed: list assignments for some third party add ons
 * fixed: small bug fixes
+* fixed: changes were not saved if only modules were rearranged
 * added: more tests
 * change: display Self Test menu entry if `WP_DEBUG` is enabled